followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/1 Data Columns.md

 Data columns are the most common type of columns used in the **DataGrid** widget.
 They are generated for all [column](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/) array members that do not configure [band columns](/Documentation/Guide/Widgets/DataGrid/Columns/Column_Types/#Band_Columns).
-Usually, a data column displays values from a [data field](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataField) to which it is bound, but you can populate a data column with custom values (see [Customize Cells](/Documentation/Guide/Widgets/DataGrid/Columns/Customize_Cells/)).
+Data columns display values from a [data field](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataField) to which they are bound, but you can populate them with custom values (see [Customize Cells](/Documentation/Guide/Widgets/DataGrid/Columns/Customize_Cells/)).

 ![DevExtreme HTML5 JavaScript DataGrid DataColumns](/Content/images/doc/18_1/DataGrid/visual_elements/column-types_data.png)

-If data column values should be cast to another type (for example, date values stored as strings), specify the target type using the [dataType](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataType) option.
+A data column automatically detects the type of its values.
+However, if the values should be converted (for example, if dates are stored as strings), set the target type using the [dataType](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#dataType) option.
+The widget takes the data type into account when [filtering](/Documentation/Guide/Widgets/DataGrid/Filtering_and_Searching/), [sorting](/Documentation/Guide/Widgets/DataGrid/Sorting/), and performing other data operations.

 ---
 ##### jQuery